This post may contain affiliate links, for which we earn a small commission at no additional expense to you. Click here to read our Disclosure.

 So you are thinking about taking your kids to India?
 Be prepared for lots of raised eyebrows when you tell others your plans, but don’t let that discourage you.
 We spent a wonderful month in India with our three children, ages 5-9 and want to write the post we would have found helpful before we left.
 Here is your A-Z guide of tips and advice for India with kids.
+If you are traveling with young kids, read my friend Jenny’s great tips for traveling India with kids.
 But before we dive into that, lets consider:

 - 1 Should You Take Your Kids to India?

 - 2.1 Activities for Kids

 - 2.2 Beaches

 - 2.7 Go Slow

 - 2.9 Imodium in your First Aid Kit